mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![ubuntu install](/img/wifi/ubuntu_install6.png){: .center-block :}
 ![ubuntu install](/img/wifi/ubuntu_install7.png){: .center-block :}

 First, we will change the *Memory* size.
-We are not going to do any resource hungry task, so we can reduce it to recommended minimum, which in my case was 2GB.
+We are not going to do any resource hungry task, so we can reduce it to recommended minimum, which in my case is 2GB.

 ![ubuntu install](/img/wifi/ubuntu_install8.png){: .center-block :}